KDE/cutehmi/README.md

 For an introduction you may want to run one of the existing examples.
 In CuteHMI everything is either a tool or an extension, therefore examples are also provided as extensions.
-Their names follow "CuteHMI.Examples.*" pattern.
+Their names start with "CuteHMI.Examples" prefix.
 The most basic example `CuteHMI.Examples.SimpleView.0` can be run with `cutehmi.view.2`tool by issuing following command.